 After Indian independence, India supported Decolonisation strongly in International fora through the leadership of Non-Alignment movement.
 India actively mobilised international opinion in favour of Decolonisation.
 In Indonesia and Africa, it was vocal in support.
 It also sent troops to solve the Congo Crisis of the 1960s.
 Besides, India contributes actively to the UN peacekeeping forces that operate in different parts of Africa.

-Decolonisation was a force of good that helped liberate billions of people across the globe from exploitation under an oppressive foreign rule.
+Decolonization was a force of good that helped liberate billions of people across the globe from exploitation under oppressive foreign rule.
 As a cultural process, it is continuing to date.
 It ended up with the majority of the world achieving self-determination and self-rule.
-Though the hegemonic nations still exert large influence through international trade, investment and technology control, these countries are free to script their own destiny.
-Majority of the so-called “Third world” is still mired in extreme poverty.
+Though the hegemonic nations still exert large influence through international trade, investment, and technology control, these countries are free to script their own destiny.
+The majority of the so-called “Third World” is still mired in extreme poverty.

-The way forward is through human development, the spread of education and building of institutions through regional (Pan-African, Pan-South Asian collaboration etc) cooperation.
-Work of UN agencies is commendable in this regard.
-UN General Assembly has emerged as a potent forum where world opinion is mobilised in favour of third world countries.
+The way forward is through human development, the spread of education, and the building of institutions through regional (Pan-African, Pan-South Asian collaboration, etc.) cooperation.
+The work of UN agencies is commendable in this regard.
+UN General Assembly has emerged as a potent forum where world opinion is mobilized in favor of third-world countries.
 Its powers and influence have to be enhanced.
-The democratisation of international order will help the third world more in getting its grievances addressed and in building a more equitable world.
+The democratization of international order will help the third world more in getting its grievances addressed and in building a more equitable world.

 Article by: Hashin Jithu